sleepyfox/world-of-workcraft/README.md

 ## Previous experience

 Back in Wrath of the Lich King (a previous WoW expansion) I co-founded and was raid leader for a successful raiding guild on the Chamber of Aspects server.
 The guild was based around the central precept of being nice to one another, and helping each other out.
-This sounds like common sense, but the reality is that most guilds are run by 13-year olds (or at least seem that way), with toxic cronyism, inequitable work distribution, and all the rewards flowing to a privelidged few.
+This sounds like common sense, but the reality is that most guilds are run by 13-year olds (or at least it seems that way), with toxic cronyism, inequitable work distribution, and all the rewards flowing to a privelidged few.
 This, perhaps, should not be surprising when viewed in juxtaposition with the rest of our society.

 My observation is: we can do better.